Menu

 A. As long as you keep the parts of the machine cleaned properly, a soda maker should last several years.
 Most manufacturers recommend a cleaning schedule for you.

 That said, a machine that’s made of metal will probably last longer than one made of plastic.
 Metal options include aluminum and stainless steel.
-The KitchenAid Sparkling Beverage Maker on our list is made of premium die cast metal.
-It costs more than some other options, but if you’re really into making your own soda, this could be the right option for you.
+Metal versions cost more than plastic ones, but if you’re really into making your own soda, this could be the right option for you.

 Q. Can I use any bottle with my soda maker?